wblanken/KennySpriteSheetImporter/README.md

 1. Import the sprite sheet into Unity
 2. Perform an automatic slice of the sprites
 3. Save changes
-4. Run this application: `python KennySpriteSlice.py`
+4. Run this application: `python main.py` or if installed as bellow: `Scripts\main.exe`

 *Note: if using a virtualenv, activate the environment before running.*